 Staging cancer is important because it helps determine the best type of cancer treatment for you.

-A cancer diagnosis can be scary, overwhelming, and sometimes confusing.
-But you and your family are not alone in this fight — your cancer care team will be there to guide you every step of the way.
+Getting a cancer diagnosis can be overwhelming and sometimes confusing.
+But you and your loved ones are not alone in this journey — your cancer care team will be there to guide you every step of the way.
 Be sure to ask questions, take notes, and use support groups and other resources to help you get through this trying time.

 When you are facing cancer, you need the best care possible.
 UPMC Hillman Cancer Center provides world-class cancer care, from diagnosis to treatment, to help you in your cancer battle.
 We are the only comprehensive cancer center in our region, as designated by the National Cancer Institute.
 We have more than 70 locations throughout Pennsylvania, Ohio, and New York, with more than 200 oncologists – making it easier for you to find world-class care close to home.
 Our internationally renowned research team is striving to find new advances in prevention, detection, and treatment.
 Most of all, we are here for you.
 Our patient-first approach aims to provide you and your loved ones the care and support you need.
 To find a provider near you, visit our website.